See the Products page for info on ALL of my 3D tutorial DVDs.

 Details...

-That's what this DVD is all about, and the two main projects focused on, (Cessna 310K and the Northrop T-38 "Talon") provide plenty of opportunities to show a variety of methods for creating them in MODO.
-As with all of my other DVD's, I want to make it clear that although I generally concentrate on aircraft, these techniques apply to anything else you want to model.
-It's about creating shapes that serve your needs, texturing them, rendering them, and setting up some basic animation, via MODO 501's great new tools.
-The (screen capture) video parts of the presentation are 1280 X 720, at 24 frames per second, with audio, and as with my previous DVD's, the rest of the content is set up just like a web site, so that you can navigate directly to any parts you like, in any order you like.
+That's what this set is all about, and the two main projects focused on, (Cessna 310K and the Northrop T-38 "Talon") provide plenty of opportunities to show a variety of methods for creating them in modo.
+As with all of my other volumes, I want to make it clear that although I generally concentrate on aircraft, these techniques apply to anything else you want to model.
+It's about creating shapes that serve your needs, texturing them, rendering them, and setting up some basic animation, via modo 501's great new tools.
+The (screen capture) video parts of the presentation are 1280 X 720, at 24 frames per second, with audio, and as with my previous sets, the rest of the content is set up just like a web site, so that you can navigate directly to any parts you like, in any order you like.
 There is an included "user_media" folder, containing several free models and scenes.

-(about 5 MB QuickTime, so give it a few moments to load)
+(about 5 MB MP4, so give it a few moments to load)

 The projects shown in this volume also include organic art visualization, some news, regarding modeling for rapid prototyping, simple texturing and UV-ing, rigging for animation, and compositing.
 Due to increased security by nearly all manufacturers, accurate documentation is more and more difficult to obtain.
 So, I'm also passing along the methods I use to discover and compare data from various sources, to create accurate scale models, when the documentation we'd like to have doesn't exist.
 We all have to "eyeball" things at times, and those familiar with a particular subject will instinctively know when it's right or wrong, so I feel that this part of the presentation is important.
 The Cessna 310K project was truly an "exercise in extrapolation".